mmagnuski/exp_CircStim/Triggers.md

   - 90  deg - `6`
   - 135 deg - `7`

-target contrast is not represented in marker (but maybe should...).
+target contrast is not represented in the marker (it is present in the behavioral data).
-there is no marker for behavioral response, reaction times are saved so marker would be redundant.

 responses
 ---------
+originally there was no marker for behavioral response, but was then added:
 `f` - `15`
 `j` - `16`